dmpop/linkalot/README.md

 # Linkalot

 Linkalot is a web-based inbox for your links.
 Linkalot runs on any machine or web server with PHP.
+Linkalot highlights:

+- Instanly save links in a link list using the accompanying bookmarklet.
+- Add short description of a link.
+This description appears as a pop-up when you hover the mouse of the link.
+- All links are saved in a plain text file.
+- Password-protected editing area for managing the saved links.

 ## Dependencies

 - PHP
 - Web server (Apache, Lighttpd, or similar)
 - Git (optional)

 ## Installation and Usage